sars1492/scientometry-plot-gen/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see [GNU licenses](http://www.gnu.org/licenses/).
+If not, see <http://www.gnu.org/licenses/>.